rust-lang/book/CONTRIBUTING.md

 ### New Content and Ideas

-The chapters we have planned but that we have not yet written appear greyed out in the sidebar of the rendered book.
-We would love issues with ideas for what, specifically, you'd like to see covered in those planned chapters!
+We would love your ideas.
+Please open issues with ideas for what, specifically, you'd like to see covered!

 ### Review